Anshidtk/interview-scheduler/README.md

 10. Login as HR
     10.1.
 Create Users
 11. Login as 'Interviewer' or 'Candidate' and mark Availability
-12. Check Available Time for Interview in HR profile.
+12. Check Available Time for Interview in HR profile using the Id of 'Interviewer' and 'Candidate'.